TRI-ML/DDAD/README.md

 The training and validation scenes are 5 or 10 seconds long and consist of 50 or 100 samples with corresponding Luminar-H2 pointcloud and six image frames including intrinsic and extrinsic calibration.
 The training set contains 150 scenes with a total of 12650 individual samples (75900 RGB images), and the validation set contains 50 scenes with a total of 3950 samples (23700 RGB images).

-The test set contains 235 scenes, each 1.1 seconds long and consisting of 11 frames, for a total of 2585 frames (15510 RGB images).
-The middle frame of each validation and each test scene has associated panoptic segmentation labels (i.e. semantic and instance segmentation).
-These annotations will be used to compute finer gained depth metrics (per semantic class and per instance).
-Please note that the test annotations **will not be made public**, but will be used to populate the leaderboard on an external evaluation server (coming soon).

 <p float="left">
   <img src="/media/figs/pano1.png" width="32%" />